bracamon/Week_2_Homework/README.md

   * Reorganization of CSS such that it mirrors structure of the HTML code.

-  * Utilization of the default browser to ensure that the visual representation of the updated HTML and CSS files conincides with the source code output.
+  * Utilization of the default browser to ensure that the visual representation of the updated HTML and CSS files coincides with the source code output.

 ## Webs Link and Preview